 Most of the hotels in Boracay offer luggage storage to their guests prior to check-in and check-out.
 If you arrived early at the hotel before your check-in time.
 Enquire with the hotel reception if you can leave your luggage with them.

-Some water attractions have cut-off times which means they will stop accepting guests for the day.
+Some water attractions have cut-off times, so they will stop accepting guests for the day.
 For example, both scuba diving and parasailing have a cutoff time of 3 pm.
 Verify with the attractions provider their cut-off time.

 Most of the Boracay water attractions are pricey.
 For example, the stand-up paddle board can cost you Php 600 for 1 hour of use.
 Learn to bargain especially if you just want to try it for a short while.